 Ans.
-Basic aim of production was to produce goods and services that we want.
+The basic aim of production was to produce goods and services that we want.

 Q.3.
 What do you mean by working capital?
 How does it affect the day-to-day activities in farming?

 - Working capital is related with day-to-day activities in farming like use of seeds, pesticides, insecticides, manure, wages of labour etc. So production in farming is high for more working capital.

 Q.4.
 What do you mean by Rabi crops and Kharif crops?
 When are they sown and harvested?
 Give examples also.

 - Rabi crops are grown in winter season (between October to December) and harvested in spring season (between mid-late April to mid-late June).

 Q.5.
 What is the difference between multiple cropping and modern farming method?

 - To grow more than one crop on a piece of land during the year is known as multiple cropping.
-For example, sugarcane is sown along with wheat in winter season as sugarcane is harvested once every year.
+For example, sugarcane is sown along with wheat in the winter season as sugarcane is harvested once every year.

 Q.6.
 Modern farming methods require the farmers to invest more cash than before.
 Why?
 Explain.

-Ans.
-Yes, modern farming methods like use of HYV seeds, chemical fertilizers, electric tubewell for irrigation require higher investment in farming because they carry higher cost than traditional ones.
+- Yes, modern farming methods like the use of HYV seeds, chemical fertilizers, electric tubewell for irrigation require higher investment in farming because they carry a higher cost than traditional ones.

 Q.7.
 What was the major disadvantage associated with HYV seeds?
 Explain.

-Ans.
-Biggest disadvantage associated with HYV seeds is bigger requirement of water and also chemical fertilizers and pesticides to produce the best results.
+- The biggest disadvantage associated with HYV seeds is the bigger requirement of water and also chemical fertilizers and pesticides to produce the best results.

-Poor farmers could not afford HYV seeds due to increased requirement of fertilizers and machinery.
+Poor farmers could not afford HYV seeds due to the increased requirement of fertilizers and machinery.

 Q.8.
 What are the various farming and non-farming activities in village Palampur?

-Ans.
-Farming activities: Farming is the main production activity in Palampur.
+- Farming is the main production activity in Palampur.
 About 75% of the people depend upon farming for their livelihood.

-- Family members, without hired labors run small manufacturing units with simple techniques shop keepers buy various goods from wholesale markets in cities and sell them in villages.
+- Family members, without hired labours, run small manufacturing units with simple techniques shop keepers buy various goods from wholesale markets in cities and sell them in villages.

 Q.9.
 What do the scientific reports indicate about the modern farming methods?
 Mention any three points.

-(iii) Use of chemical fertilizers resulted in loss of soil fertility.
+- The use of chemical fertilizers resulted in loss of soil fertility.
 Therefore, farmers are forced to use more and more chemical fertilizers to achieve the production levels which in turn raises the cost of production.

 Q.10.
 What are the sources of irrigation in Palampur?